 All businesses have their audience, no matter how humble.
-A business cannot afford to lose their audience, no matter how humble.
-The only difference between a business that grows from humility and one that stumbles in growth is one that can cater to their audience.
+A business cannot afford to lose its audience, no matter how humble.
+The only difference between a business that grows from humility and one that stumbles in growth is one that can cater to its audience.
 An audience, to a large extent, dictates the reputation and attractiveness of your firm.
-If your firm does not enjoy good reviews, word of mouth marketing and repeat business, you can be sure to lose out on the structural financial and marketing pillars that are the most effective agents of improvement.
+If your firm does not enjoy good reviews, word-of-mouth marketing and repeat business, you can be sure to lose out on the structural financial and marketing pillars that are the most effective agents of improvement.

-Catering to your audience through positive support, listening to feedback and making adjustments to your output or potential product design (within reason,) rewarding those people for their diligent support can all have a massive impact.
-It could be as simple as demonstrating your product easily, such as using mannequins found at https://my-mannequins.co.uk/.
+Catering to your audience through positive support, listening to feedback and making adjustments to your output or potential product design (within reason) rewarding those people for their diligent support can all have a massive impact.
 Helping your customers feel relevant and engaged in the life of your firm can be a big contributor to building brand identity.

 Caring & Ethical Work

 A great business strives to give something back to the community around them, and the people that have allowed them to conduct business thus far through their contributions.
 This might be through conducting ethical work in their name.
 For example, planting trees, donating to children’s hospitals or perhaps finding a relevant charitable use for your product or service can help you contribute to society even more than you may have been doing.
 All of this can help raise your business profile and allow new customers to feel justified in switching to you, but never forget that this most importantly helps establish your business as ethical and a positive force for good.
 Sometimes it’s not all about the profit.